-6.0 MAINTAINING HIGH STANDARDS OF WELLBEING TO SUPPORT POSITIVE BEHAVIOUR
+6.0 MAINTAINING HIGH STANDARDS OF WELL BEING TO SUPPORT POSITIVE BEHAVIOUR

-Senior Leaders take responsibility for implementing measures to ensure our school's approach to supporting needs and behaviour meets the following national minimum expectation:
+Senior Leaders take responsibility for implementing measures to ensure our School's approach to supporting needs and behaviour meets the following national minimum expectation:

-- We have high expectations of pupils.
-Our expectation relating to their behaviour is always understood according to their individual strengths and needs. - School leaders visibly and consistently support all staff in supporting pupil need and behaviour through following this policy. - Universal, Enhanced and Specialist measures are in place to support our neurodivergent students to be the best versions of themselves. - All members of the school community create a positive safe environment in which bullying, physical threats or abuse and intimidation are not tolerated, in which students are safe and feel safe and everyone is treated respectfully.
+- ❖ We have high expectations of pupils.
+Our expectation relating to their behavior is always understood according to their individual strengths and needs.
+We help children understand their needs are unique and responses are such. - School leaders visibly and consistently support all staff in supporting pupils' needs and behaviour through following this policy. - Universal and personalised measures are in place to support our pupils to be the best versions of themselves. - All members of the School community create a positive safe environment in which bullying behaviour, physical threats or abuse and intimidation are not tolerated, in which pupils are safe and feel safe and everyone is treated respectfully. - Any incidents of bullying behaviour, sexual violence and harassment, discrimination, aggression, and derogatory language (including name calling) are dealt with quickly and effectively.